There are many different types of camping. For the Critterz, we tend to focus on the less extreme now because Tiny Critter is, well, tiny.

 Perhaps you’re trying out a new tent, sleeping bag, different fire starters or even being a proud new owner of a camper.
 This trial run helps work out the kinks and ensures you have everything you need.
 This type of camping only needs what you want to try out.

-As a first time out, we’d recommend you at least setting everything up as a dry run but remember, camping outside, regardless of the location, can be a lot of fun!
+As a first time out, we’d recommend you at least setting everything up as a dry run.
+Camping outside, regardless of the location, is a lot of fun!
 Don’t let the fact that you’re so close to home ruin the excitement.
-Set out your camp chairs and enjoy nature!

 Now you’ve tried out your gear (or maybe you’ll be rolling the dice) and you’re ready to scurry out to a campsite!!!